ay0ks/pystebin/README.txt

-simple and easy to use plaintext pastebin written in python.
+Simple and easy to use plaintext pastebin written in python.